-Including private equity in a portfolio can have powerful benefits, which we covered in detail in section Why invest in private equity?.
-Seasoned investors will be familiar with the level of thought and analysis that goes into selecting which new assets enter a portfolio, then rebalancing periodically to ensure that it remains on the right track.
+Including private equity in a portfolio can have powerful diversification benefits, which we covered in section Why invest in private equity?.
+Seasoned investors will appreciate the level of thought and analysis that goes into selecting which assets to include in a portfolio, and then rebalancing asset classes periodically to ensure that the portfolio remains close to its intended asset mix.

-Here, we cover the process of taking stock of your portfolio and what it needs and selecting which fund style might suit these needs.
-Then, we look at how you might take a top-down approach to choosing a strategy and a bottom-up approach to manager selection, before finishing with key elements of monitoring and rebalancing.
+Here, we cover the process of evaluating your portfolio and selecting which PE fund style might best suit those needs.
+Then, we look at how you might take a top-down approach to selecting a strategy and a bottom-up approach to manager selection, before finishing with key elements of monitoring and rebalancing.

 Before you include a new asset in your portfolio, it’s necessary to have a clear picture of what overall strategy you’re aiming for and what your immediate objectives are.

 Moonfare's portfolio funds are ideal for anyone looking for immediate diversification with a single investment.

 With your overall strategy and needs in mind, consider your portfolio as it is now compared to how you want it to be.
 This guides your asset selection going forward, with the goal of optimising diversification to meet your strategic goals.

 Use the answers to these questions to define your immediate objectives and determine the benefits and risks of adding a new asset to the portfolio.
 You should return to this step periodically to rebalance your portfolio and ensure that your objectives are still being met.

 Your overall allocation to private equity should balance your strategic objectives in the context of factors such as:

 Learn more about Private equity asset allocation on our detailed guide.